seapear/AffinityOnLinux/Guides/Rum/Guide.md

 - Increase the `dpi`

 > [!NOTE]
-> As I understood it, the `dpi` value is a percentage applied to the currently set `Desktop Size`.
+> As I understand it, the `dpi` value is a percentage applied to the currently set `Desktop Size`.
-> So, for a 4k monitor, setting the the desktop size to `1920 x 1080` and scaling it by 200% works quite well.
+> So, for a 4k monitor, setting the desktop size to `1920 x 1080` and scaling it by 200% works quite well.

 ![DPI Fix](./Screenshots/dpifix.png)